spherex-xyz/spherex-contracts/docs/Integration_Guide.md

 #### For immutable contracts (inline protection):
   * Does the contract inherit from `SphereXProtected`?
-  * Does the constructor initializes the values approprietly?
+  * Does the constructor initializes the values appropriately?
   * Are all the function you wish to protect use the required decorators?

 #### For mutable contracts (proxy protection):
   * Is the proxy is one of the proxies provided by SphereX or the proxy inherit from `SphereXProtectedProxy`
-  * Does the constructor initializes the values approprietly?
+  * Does the constructor initializes the values appropriately?
   * What are the function you wish to ignore
   * Are the functions you wish to protect configured in the `setProtectedSigs` function?